Balmain (fashion house): Pierre Balmain, 1945–1982

-In the period following World War II, Pierre Balmain was "a king of French fashion" and outfitted stars including Ava Gardner and Brigitte Bardot, the Nicaraguan first lady Hope Portocarrero, and Queen Sirikit of Thailand.
+In the period following World War II, Pierre Balmain outfitted stars including Ava Gardner and Brigitte Bardot, the Nicaraguan first lady Hope Portocarrero, and Queen Sirikit of Thailand.
 Marlene Dietrich wore Balmain clothes that she selected in No Highway in the Sky (1951).

-1982–1992

 Erik Mortensen, 1982–1990

 After Balmain's death in 1982, the house was led by Erik Mortensen, described by Vogue as "Pierre Balmain's right hand".
 Mortensen had joined the house to work as Balmain's assistant in 1951.
 After succeeding Balmain, Mortensen worked to maintain the brand aesthetic in the ever-living world of couture while still maintaining the progressive spirit of creativity in the fashion industry.
 The Balmain house recruited Peggy Huynh Kinh in 1982 to provide artistic direction for women's ready-to-wear and women's and home accessories license studios.
 Eric Mortensen won two Golden Thimble awards for his haute couture collections, one for the Autumn/Winter 83/84 and one for the Autumn/Winter 87/88.
 He left the house in 1990.

 Hervé Pierre, 1990–1992

-Designer Hervé Pierre took over until 1992 working as director of ready-to-wear and haute couture.
+Designer Hervé Pierre took over as director of ready-to-wear and haute couture, during an economically slow time, until he was fired in 1992.